Kandreas9/dotscript/README.md

 3. **setupsyms.sh**

 Ideally you won't ever have to touch this file, unless you would like to add new symlinks for new dotfiles that you want them to be in `~/.config`.
-If you want to do that, then you would reuse the line bellow to delete the symlink if it exists and the line bellow that creates the symlink.
+If you want to do that, then you would reuse the line below to delete the symlink if it exists and the line below that creates the symlink.

 ```bash
 #Remove previous files or symlinks